 Kauai’s proximity to Asia makes it a mecca for Asian restaurants.
-You can choose Japanese, and watch the food be prepared right in front of you.
-Chinese food in Mandarin, Cantonese and Szechwan styles is available, too.
+You can choose Japanese, and watch the food being prepared right in front of you.
+Chinese food in Mandarin, Cantonese, and Szechwan styles is available, too.
 Korean dishes are especially popular.
 And spicy Thai food, a particular favorite among residents, is carefully prepared by Thai families who have made Kauai their home.

 Fine dining, both American and Continental, can be found throughout the island.
 If it’s white linen and silver you’re looking for, it’s available.
 Perhaps a traditional English afternoon tea?
 A sumptuous Sunday Brunch?
 Kauai’s hotels and resorts offer a colorful spectrum of choices.

 Casual dress is almost always acceptable.
 Decor and ambiance can range from seaside elegance to funky and old-fashioned.
 Prices vary as widely; many eateries accept major credit cards.

 But if only burgers or hot dogs will meet the needs of younger finicky eaters, don’t despair.
 Besides the standard fast food restaurants found on the mainland, there are some amazing places scattered throughout Kauai with excellent reputations.
 Ask a local where to find good hot dogs and hamburgers.
 They know the hideouts well.